ernestbuffington/phpnuke.coders.exchange/docs/Readme.txt

 then my site goes big, so I needed a more powerfull system and decided to use Slash, the same used in Slashdot site.
 It's good but you realy need to know Perl to modify it, need too many modules, need to load a damn daemon that sucks all your CPU power.
-My Pentium III just appears to be a 386 each minute the daemon make its work.
+My Pentium III just appeared to be a 386 each minute the daemon makes its work.
 Well, then I discovered Thatware, a good project to have a news site under PHP.
 I learned PHP in less than a week and initiate to modify it.
 There are too many mods to mention, it was practicaly a rewrite.
 I added some cool stuff, deleted